What courses will I study at LSE?

 LSE students are assessed mainly on their performance in formal end-of-year examinations.
 An Erasmus student who attends for the entire academic year would normally take this examination, unless the home university decides otherwise.
 For those who do not take the examination (including those who attend for only part of the year), all we can provide is a report on the student's participation in classes, and any marks awarded for coursework.

 LSE does not arrange special examinations for Erasmus students.
-At the end of your period of study, LSE will prepare a certificate setting out the courses taken and any assessments available.
+At the end of your period of study, LSE will prepare upon request a document setting out the courses taken and any assessments available.
 For further information, please contact the Student Services Centre.

 Will I have access to the LSE Library?